Vinny Lauwers: Early life

 Vinny Lauwers was born in Belgium on 12 September 1967 and emigrated to Australia at the age of four.
+Vinny Lauwers' early childhood was marked by psychological abuse.

 He first experienced ocean sailing aged 14, crewing on a yacht from Melbourne to Sydney.

-He became a paraplegic in 1990, when he was 22; Lauwers' back was broken in three places after he was hit by a car.
+He became a paraplegic in 1990 when he was 22; Lauwers' back was broken in three places after he was hit by a car while riding a motorcycle.

-Before his circumnavigation Lauwers gained extra experience in the Melbourne to Osaka Yacht Race, a non-stop south to north, double-handed race, covering a 5500 nautical mile course between the two sister cities and also sailing in two Sydney to Hobart Yacht Races with the Sailors with disability (SWD) crew, including SWD's first entry in 1994.
+Before his circumnavigation, Lauwers gained extra experience in the Melbourne to Osaka Yacht Race, a non-stop south-to-north, double-handed race, covering a 5500-nautical-mile (10,186 km) course between the two sister cities and also sailing in two Sydney to Hobart Yacht Races with the Sailors with Disability (SWD) crew, including SWD's first entry in 1994.

 Circumnavigation

-Lauwers spent seven years planning his voyage and building his yacht, a Van de Stadt-designed 47 named Vision Quest.
+Lauwers spent seven years planning his voyage and building his yacht, a Van de Stadt–designed 47 named Vision Quest.

-He was instructed for two years on the synoptics of the Southern Hemisphere by meteorologist Bob Leighton who, together with colleagues from the Australian Bureau of Meteorology's National Meteorological Operations Centre, also provided regular forecasts during Lauwers' journey.
+He was instructed for two years on the synoptics of the Southern Hemisphere by meteorologist Bob Leighton, who, together with colleagues from the Australian Bureau of Meteorology's National Meteorological Operations Centre, also provided regular forecasts during Lauwers' journey.

 His circumnavigation attempt commenced on 20 December 1999 from Port Phillip Bay in Melbourne, Australia.

-During his voyage he encountered many hardships.
+During his voyage, he encountered many hardships.
 Equipment problems included autopilot malfunctions, failed radar, and a self-destructing wind generator.

 The voyage took seven and a half months, finishing on 9 August 2000.
 Welcome celebrations were planned for Lauwers to finish his voyage on Saturday 12 August, but with a gale developing in Bass Strait, he decided to enter the Bay and cross the official finish line on the 9th.
 He anchored and stayed on board until continuing on to the Williamstown Pier and planned celebrations.

-His official welcome home at the Royal Yacht Club of Victoria was attended by over a thousand people including Premier Steve Bracks.
+His official welcome home at the Royal Yacht Club of Victoria was attended by over a thousand people, including Premier Steve Bracks.

-Vision Quest's World Sailing Speed Record Council's Performance Certificate lists its route time as 233 days 13 hours 43 minutes and 8 seconds and the distance covered as 21760 nautical miles.
+Vision Quests World Sailing Speed Record Council's Performance Certificate lists its route time as 233 days 13 hours 43 minutes and 8 seconds and the distance covered as 21,760 nautical miles (41,300 km).

+As of 2024, the yacht interior has been improved for comfort, replete with air conditioning and new equipment, and she has been listed for sale at A$175,000.